akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 3 — Fourteen nights of listening
+## Chapter 3 ⬩ Fourteen nights of listening

 For two weeks, Beatrice watched.

 The hen sat in her basket by the hearth, feathers fluffed, eyes half-closed.

+“She needs to know you are part of her flock,” explained Mother.
+“Bring her food and spend time with her, but be sure not to unsettle her.”

-She ate when offered, drank when a dish was placed before her, but never left the egg.
+So the hen ate when Beatrice offered food, drank when a dish was placed before her, listened patiently to Beatrice’s chatter, but never once left the egg.

-“She knows,” mother said.
+“She knows,” Mother said.
 “She’ll feel it when it’s time.”

-Beatrice brought her scraps.
-Talked to her.
-Named her, though the name changed daily.

 And every night, before bed, she knelt by the basket and pressed her ear close.